 - In the case of foreign nationals or NRIs, one designated partner must be an Indian resident.

 - No minimum capital requirement.

-National Initiative For Developing and Harnessing Innovations (NIDHI), is a financial institution or NBFC which engages in deposit or lending of money to its members.
+National Initiative For Developing and Harnessing Innovations (NIDHI), is a financial institution or NBFC which engages in the deposit or lending of money to its members.
 NIDHI company is registered under the Companies Act, 2013, and is governed by the guidelines of RBI (Reserve Bank of India).